 Tobacco use is the number one preventable cause of death in the world, and it is projected to kill one billion people in the 21st century unless effective tobacco control measures are implemented.
-In order to slow and ultimately end the global burden of tobacco-related death and disease public health professionals, tobacco control professionals, and research scientist need to be equipped with the technical skills necessary to advance global tobacco control efforts.
-The aim of this certificate program is to provide formal education to research scientists, tobacco control professionals and graduate and post-graduate students to equip them with the technical skills necessary to play key roles in tobacco control efforts.
+In order to reduce and ultimately end the global burden of tobacco-caused death and disease, public health professionals and research scientists need to be equipped with the technical skills necessary to advance global tobacco control efforts.
+The aim of this certificate program is to provide formal education to research scientists, public health professionals and graduate and post-graduate students to equip them with the technical skills necessary to play key roles in tobacco control efforts.

-Upon completion of the courses in this certificate program, students will gain:
+Upon completion of this certificate program, students will be able to:

 Course of Study

 Students should check the course catalog to confirm when courses are offered.
 The term and time may change from what is listed in the table below.
 Students should also check for pre-requisites and whether instructor consent is required.

 |Course No.||Course Title||No. Credits||Online Term||Campus Term|

 All students are required to complete this free course before taking other online courses.